Terry Giddy: Recognition

 In 1988, Giddy received an Advance Australia Award.
+He carried the flag at the opening ceremony of the 1992 Barcelona Paralympics.
 In 2000, he received an Australian Sports Medal.
 That year, he carried the Sydney Olympic torch.
 He also received an Australia Day award and was given the key to the town of Kempsey.
 He was one of three Paralympians who campaigned about work safety for WorkCover during and after the 2000 Summer Paralympics.
-In 2010, his face was on the cover of the Kempsey White Pages and Yellow Pages.
+After his death, two members of the New South Wales Legislative Assembly paid tribute to him in state parliament: Michael Kemp, who had been his physiotherapist, and fellow Paralympian Liesl Tesch.